metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `from_field_path_policy` (String) FromFieldPathPolicy specifies the policy for the valueFromFieldPath.
-The default is Required, meaning that an error will be returned if the field is not found in the composite resource.
-Optional means that if the field is not found in the composite resource, that label pair will just be skipped.
-N.B. other specified label matchers will still be used to retrieve the desired environment config, if any.
+- `from_field_path_policy` (String) FromFieldPathPolicy specifies the policy for the valueFromFieldPath.The default is Required, meaning that an error will be returned if thefield is not found in the composite resource.Optional means that if the field is not found in the composite resource,that label pair will just be skipped.
+N.B. other specified labelmatchers will still be used to retrieve the desiredenvironment config, if any.
 - `type` (String) Type specifies where the value for a label comes from.
 - `value` (String) Value specifies a literal label value.
 - `value_from_field_path` (String) ValueFromFieldPath specifies the field path to look for the label value.